Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 * #### ACKNOWLEDGEMENTS

 ## WHO'S THIS WEBSITE FOR?
 People who would like to practice typing by playing a game.
 I use names of the countries in the world for this so they might come across the countries that they might be interested in or never heard of.
-In case they would like to check what those countries are like, there is a **“Learn About The Countries In The World”** section to provide basic information of each country, such as a location on the google maps, capital city, population, language and a flag.
+In case they would like to check what those countries are like, there is a **“Let's Learn About The Countries”** section to provide basic information of each country, such as a location on the google maps, a flag, region, capital city, population and language(s).

 ## WHO IS THE OWNER?
 I am the owner of the website.
 My goals of this website are to provide a speed typing game that users can practice typing with fun as well as to provide basic information of countries that they see in the game.